jazeved0/BuzzBlogBenchmark/docs/RADVISOR_ANALYSIS.md

 The two IO graphs plot the distribution of Read and Write block (disk) I/O done over the course of the experiment.
 Each point is taken from the raw read/write data-series, which contain how much data was read from/written to disk in the sampling interval.
-It has a single input, `IO_NUM_BINS`, which controls how many Histogram bins the graph should include (letting matplotlib automatically size the width of each bin accordingly).

 ![i/o histogram](./img/radvisor_io_hist.png)